-Lastly, high school is all about preparing yourself for adulthood and your future.
+Lastly, the teen years are all about preparing yourself for adulthood and your future.
 And your future may seem scary.
-Questions like "Should I go to college?", "Will I find love?", "Can I get a job?", "Will I be able to have children?", or "Will I ever have a normal life?" may arise.
+Questions like "Should I go to college or university?", "Will I find love?", "Can I get a job?", "Will I be able to have children?", or "Will I ever have a normal life?" may arise.
 With the treatments now available, HIV+ people can live very healthy, normal, and long lives.

 Where can you find help and support?
 Trusted family members, friends, teachers, counselors, clergy, and health care providers can be a valuable support system.
-Many communities have local HIV support groups, too -- try looking in our local resources directory for some places near you.
+Many communities have local HIV support groups, too -- try looking in the Poz directory for some places near you in the US, and NAM's e-atlas for locations worldwide.
 Some support groups are specifically for teens and/or young adults.
 In a support group, you can talk openly, safely, and confidentially with others who have similar situations and concerns.

 You can also find support through online support groups and blogs (please visit A Girl Like Me to learn more).
 If you choose to participate in an online group or blog, it is important that you be careful not to share information about yourself that you do not want publicly available.
 Once information like your name, address, school, or workplace is out there (on the Internet), there is no way to get it back or erase it.
 If you join an online group or blog, you may want to use a pseudonym (made up name) or 'handle' instead of your real name to preserve your privacy.